jabernardo/wtf/README.md

 Alternatively see the GitHub documentation on [creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

 ## License
-The `calf` is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+The `wtf` is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).